 Bose SoundSport Wireless

-Oh look, a decent pair of wireless Bluetooth headphones from Bose.
+A great pair of wireless Bluetooth headphones from Bose.
 The SoundSport Wireless come with six hours of battery life that should see you right all day.
-There's Bluetooth and NFC on board, and they're suitable for workouts with the built-in sweat resistance, if you like to take your Apple Watch to the gym.
+There's Bluetooth and NFC on board, and they're suitable for workouts with the built-in sweat resistance, if you like to take your smartwatch to the gym.

 Yes, yes, they're Beats by Dre headphones.
 They're overpriced, they're heavy on bass and audiophiles despise them.
 Sure, that's all totally understood.
 However, they also have that sweet new Apple W1 chip, and you know what that means: They'll instantly pair with all of your Apple account-enabled devices.
 More importantly, however, they have pretty great fast charging.
 You'll get eight hours of battery life, but a quick five-minute charge will instantly get you another two hours.